Sport in Chile: Golf

 Golf is played in each of the major cities of central and southern Chile, and lately the game has spread considerably in popularity.
 However, this sport is practiced by the upper class and upper middle class due to high costs of participation in the game.
 The most important tournament played in the country is the Chile Open.

 There are two benchmarks for this sport in Chile.
 Nicole Perrot is the greatest athlete of Chilean women's golf due to her outstanding participation in the LPGA tour, the main world women's golf circuit, winning the Longs Drugs tournament of 2005.
-The current leading male golfer in Chile is Felipe Aguilar, who participated in the PGA European Tour, and his greatest achievement was winning the Open of Indonesia in February 2008, and he was the first participant in the Chilean circuit of the PGA Tour.
+The current leading male golfer in Chile is Joaquín Niemann.

 Gymnastics

 Recently Chile has been very successful in gymnastics with Tomas Gonzalez Sepulveda, who was crowned world champion in several disciplines.
-In December 2010, Thomas Gonzalez was awarded the "Condor of Gold" by the Circle of Sports Journalists of Chile as the best Chilean sportsman of the year.
+In December 2010, Tomás González was awarded the "Condor of Gold" by the Circle of Sports Journalists of Chile as the best Chilean sportsman of the year.